 5. Risk of Loss

-6. Limits on Warranties and Damages
+6. Limits on Warranties, Damages and Actions

 7. Deadlines for Inspection, Claims and Returns